kookies0901/sumo-simulation/sumo_help.md

                                         position
   --tracker-interval TIME              The aggregation period for value tracker
                                         windows
-  --osg-view                           Start with an OpenSceneGraph view
-                                        instead of the regular 2D view --gui-testing                        Enable overlay for screen recognition --gui-testing-debug                  Enable output messages during
+  --gui-testing                        Enable overlay for screen recognition --gui-testing-debug                  Enable output messages during
                                         GUI-Testing